DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Proposed method

 \subsection{Training}

 A typical approach for training GMM predictions is to minimise a NLL loss, such as the score used for evaluation in \eqref{eqn_nll}.
 When this loss is used, the spatial distribution parameters are updated using the predicted mode weight.
-Inaccuracy in mode prediction weights causes non-closest modes to be trained, resulting in mode convergence and loss of diversity.
+Inaccuracy in predicted weights produces randomness in mode training weights, resulting in mode convergence and loss of diversity.

-We propose a novel training method that improves predicted mode diversity and produces accurate mode estimates.
+We propose a novel training method that improves prediction diversity, which allows distinct modes of behaviour to be captured, and produces accurate estimates of probabilities.
 Training is performed with 1) a spatial distribution loss for training spatial distribution parameters, and 2) a mode weight estimation loss for training predicted mode weights.

 Training mode weights (used with both losses) define the extent that each predicted mode will be updated based on an observation, where a flat training distribution leads to convergent modes while a biased distribution encourages diversity.
 Mode weight distributions $W\in\mathbb{R}^M, \sum^M_m W_m = 1$ represent the weighting of each mode for training or prediction.
-Training mode weights $W_r$ are a combination of the closest mode weight $W_c$ and posterior mode weight $W_p$, using a proportion weighting $k_r=0.5$.
+Training mode weights $W_r$ are a combination of the closest mode weight $W_c$ and posterior mode weight $W_p$, using a proportion weighting $k_r=0.5$, chosen experimentally as described in Section~\ref{sec_ablation}.

 $W_c$ is a strongly biased (one-hot) distribution that encourages training of the single most similar mode to the ground-truth. $\mu_{m,t}$ is the predicted trajectory position for mode $m$ at time $t$, and $x_t$ is the ground-truth.